By Lauren W. Prosser, Director, ProfitCents Professional Services

 3. Explore channels.
 How do you reach your clients?
 Excluding the obligatory planning meetings, exit conferences, engagement letters, etc., what recurring means of connecting with your client base are in place?
 How do you measure their effectiveness?
 Remember, "one size fits all" isn't the best approach.
 To improve your ability to offer targeted communications, consider grouping your clients together by commonalities, such as needs, services provided, industry, stage in the business life cycle, and size.

-, help them see how your resources, expertise, and additional offerings directly provide value (as the client measures it) and facilitate their ability to achieve their goals, capitalize on their opportunities, protect their assets, etc.
+5. Build context.
+For your staff, help them understand how their efforts align with where your firm is looking to go and how you're looking to grow.
+For your clients, help them see how your resources, expertise, and additional offerings directly provide value (as the client measures it) and facilitate their ability to achieve their goals, capitalize on their opportunities, protect their assets, etc.

 By training your team, incentivizing staff, exploring new ways to reach clients, asking purposeful questions, and building context, your firm will uncover midyear opportunities to serve your clients more fully and more fruitfully for the rest of the year.